Graduate Record Examination

 Complete the Express Readmit application if you want to:

 - Apply to be re-instated in the same graduate program and degree, but your active student status has lapsed in the past five years.
-Contact the Director of Graduate Studies, Joe Ritter at [email protected] before you submit your express re-admit application for further instructions.
+Contact the Director of Graduate Studies, Terry Hurley at [email protected] before you submit your express re-admit application for further instructions.
 For more instructions, visit Applying for Readmission.